Lorraine Bayly: Honours, awards and nominations (selected)

-Bayly was made a Member of the Order of Australia by The Queen in the Australia Day Honours List 2001.
+Bayly was made a member of the Order of Australia by Queen Elizabeth II in the 2001 Australia Day Honours List.
+She was also named in Australian Variety's "100 Entertainers of the Century" in 2006.

-She has won 10 awards from 14 nominations including three Silver Logies in 1978, 1979 and 1983 for Most Popular Actress in The Sullivans and Carson's Law respectively.
-She was also named in "Australian Variety's 100 Entertainers of the Century" in 2006.
+Bayly was also honoured as the subject of an episode of This is Your Life in 1979.

+When Bayly retired from acting, the restaurant at Sydney's Ensemble Theatre was named Bayly's Bistro in her honour.